 What my partner and I should know

-- If either of you exceed the super cap limits, additional tax and penalties may apply.
+- If either of you exceed super contribution limits, additional tax and penalties may apply.

-- The value of your partner’s investment in super, like yours, can go up and down.
-Before making contributions, make sure you both understand risks tied to your investment options.
+- The value of your partner’s investment in super, like yours, can go up and down, so before making contributions, make sure you both understand risks tied to your investment options.

 - The government sets general rules about when people can access their super.
-This means if either of you want access to your super, typically you’ll need to have reached your preservation age, which will be between 55 and 60, depending on when you were born.
+This means if either of you want to be able to use your super money, typically you’ll need to have reached your preservation age.

 Where to go for more information

-Meanwhile, your circumstances and retirement goals will play a big part in the strategy you opt for.
+Your circumstances and retirement goals will play a big part in what you both decide to do.
 And, as the rules around spouse contributions and contributions splitting can be complex, it’s a good idea to chat to your adviser to ensure the approach you and your partner take is the right one.

-If you don’t have an adviser, call us on 131 267 or use our find an adviser tool to locate one near you.
-In addition:
+If you don’t have an adviser, but would like a bit more information on the topic, you can call us on 131 267 or use our find an adviser search engine to locate an adviser near you.